Eminent Domain Attorneys In North Carolina

 Public Buildings & Parks

-Ever wondered where all the space for new schools, libraries, or parks comes from?
+Have you ever wondered where all the space for new schools, libraries, or parks comes from?
 Sometimes, it’s from acquired private lands.
 While a new park can benefit a community, it should not come at the expense of a property owner’s rights.

 Water Reservoirs